FIGHTING FOR THE RIGHTS OF INJURED WORKERS

 #2: Enforce Vehicle Safety Checklists & Maintenance

-If employees use company vehicles, employer should ensure that all vehicles are maintained in top working order.
-Employees should check the safety of the vehicle before driving and obey all traffic laws while driving.
-Employers should develop and implement a safe-driving policy for all company-owned vehicles.
-Encouraging safe driving, frequent maintenance, and constant vigilance is one of the most effective ways to keep yourself (or employees) safe—and it doesn’t require new equipment.
+If employees use company vehicles, the employer should ensure that all vehicles are maintained in top working order.
+Employees should check the vehicle's safety before driving and obey all traffic laws while driving.
+Employers should develop and implement a safe driving policy for all company-owned vehicles.

 #3: Wear Layers Appropriate for Extreme Conditions